 In the past several years, Donna has expanded her love of research, writing, and benevolence by delving into grant research and writing.
 After online training in Grant Proposal/Grant-Writing Campaigns by nationally known expert Linda Vallejo, Donna became involved in researching and writing grant proposals to help in an anti-bullying campaign in their local school district.
 She has also researched and written grant proposals for ASPIRE, a local therapeutic horseback riding program, and has done similar work for New Life School, a Christian school for disabled children in Guatemala.

 After 23 years in New York State, Donna now resides in Denver, IA with her husband Mark of 30 years, and their two young adult daughters.

-Robyn Burwell, CES editor and writer, is experienced in publication management, editing, and proofreading.
+Robyn Burwell, CES Editor, Writing Coach, and Critique Specialist, is experienced in publication management, editing, and proofreading.
 She earned a bachelor’s in biblical text and a master’s in English literature from Abilene Christian University (ACU), then did continued course work in Christian ministry.
 With a fervor for the written word and a desire to teach, she became an English professor at ACU, teaching composition, rhetoric, and literature.

 Robyn later became the Managing Editor at ACU Press & Leafwood Publishers.
 In 2010, she earned her certificate in copy editing from the University of California, San Diego.
 Robyn writes, “At Leafwood, I had the opportunity to assist authors in every aspect of their writing.
 Such phenomenal people with such unique life stories.
 And what a pleasure it has been working with them all.”